soulbiz/logging-elk/installation/README.md

 Open the Kibana configuration file for editing:

-    sudo vi /opt/kibana/config/kibana.yml
+    sudo vim /opt/kibana/config/kibana.yml

-In the Kibana configuration file, find the line that specifies server.host, and replace the IP address ("0.0.0.0" by default) with "localhost": kibana.yml excerpt (updated)
+In the Kibana configuration file, find the line that specifies `server.host`, and replace the IP address ("0.0.0.0" by default) with "localhost":

     server.host: "localhost"

 Save and exit.
 This setting makes it so Kibana will only be accessible to the localhost.
-This is fine because we will install an Nginx reverse proxy, on the same server, to allow external access.
+This is fine because we will have an Nginx reverse proxy, on the same server, to allow external access.

 Now start the Kibana service, and enable it:

     sudo systemctl start kibana
-    sudo chkconfig kibana on
+    sudo systemctl enable kibana

 Before we can use the Kibana web interface, we have to set up a reverse proxy.
 Let's do that now, with Nginx.

-Install Nginx
+### Install Nginx

-Because we configured Kibana to listen on localhost, we must set up a reverse proxy to allow external access to it.
+Because we configured Kibana to listen on `localhost`, we must set up a reverse proxy to allow external access to it.
 We will use Nginx for this purpose.

 Note: If you already have an Nginx instance that you want to use, feel free to use that instead.
-Just make sure to configure Kibana so it is reachable by your Nginx server (you probably want to change the host value, in /opt/kibana/config/kibana.yml, to your Kibana server's private IP address).
+Just make sure to configure Kibana so it is reachable by your Nginx server (you probably want to change the `host` value, in `/opt/kibana/config/kibana.yml`, to your Kibana server's private IP address).
 Also, it is recommended that you enable SSL/TLS.

-Add the EPEL repository to yum:
+Add the EPEL repository to yum (if needed on CentOS):

     sudo yum -y install epel-release